WebAuthn as a second factor

 Configuration

-• Allow user to remove WebAuthn: If enabled, user can unregister their WebAuthn device.
+• Allow user to remove WebAuthn: if enabled, user can unregister their WebAuthn devices

 • User verification: Whether or not LemonLDAP::NG requires the user to authenticate to their second factor device.
 Usually by entering a PIN code.
 Warning: The Required option is not supported by older U2F security keys.